Is Pet Insurance Worth It?

 Any pet parent's worst nightmare is a health emergency for their pet.
-We do what we can to keep our pets safe and healthy, but things can and do happen.
+A pet owner does what they can to keep their pets safe and healthy, but things can and do happen.
 For example, they eat something they shouldn't, like a whole chocolate cake or a bumblebee or a sock or a houseplant.
 (Toxin ingestion is the second-most common reason for an emergency trip to the vet.)
 Pet insurance gives you peace of mind that when the unexpected does happen, you'll be prepared to cover the cost of whatever your pet's care entails.

-If you decide to insure your pet, you'll be in great company.
+If you decide to insure your pet, your pet will be in great company.
 According to the North American Pet Health Insurance Association, the total number of insured pets in the U.S. grew by 23.2% in 2020 alone.
 There are more than 3 million insured pets in the country, with dogs making up the majority.

 So, the short answer to the question "is pet health insurance worth it?" is a resounding yes.